-- The minimum depth, if known, over any foul ground, must be encoded using the attribute value of sounding. - For guidance regarding the population of the complex attribute vertical uncertainty, see clause 3.7.1.3 (Quality of Bathymetric Data). - For reported, not confirmed foul ground, the date of the report must be populated, where known, using the attribute reported date. - A Foul Ground feature of type surface must be covered by a surface feature from Skin of the Earth as appropriate. - Platforms which have been cut-off to the level of the seabed should be encoded as Foul Ground, while platforms which have been cut-off above the seabed must be encoded as Obstruction (see clause 13.6). - The distributed remains of wrecks must be encoded using the feature Wreck (see clause 13.5), and must not be encoded as Foul Ground.
+- For reported, not confirmed foul ground, the date of the report must be populated, where known, using the attribute reported date. - A Foul Ground feature of type surface must be covered by a surface feature from Skin of the Earth a appropriate. - Platforms which have been cut-off to the level of the seabed, or which have been cut-off above the seabed and are considered safe for surface navigation, should be encoded as Foul Ground, Platforms which have been cut-off above the seabed and are considered dangerous for surface navigation must be encoded appropriate feature.
+Obstruction, - The attribute vertical length may be used to encode the vertical distance of the foul ground above the seabed.

-Distinction: Depth Area; Fishing Facility; Marine Farm/Culture; Obstruction; Seabed Area; Underwater/Awash Rock; Water Turbulence; Wreck.
+Distinction: Depth Area; Fishing Facility; Marine Farm/Culture; Obstruction; Seabed Area; Underwater/Awas Rock; Water Turbulence; Wreck.